 A working group of key partners will be tasked with developing an action plan for the delivery of outcomes.
-Below are a few examples of potential actions which may be taken forward: - Create a combined register of public sector owned natural and built assets across the borough @ - Raise awareness of local assets and the need to maintain and safeguard these for the future \(\infty \) - Develop a borough-wide community action programme REVITALISED PLACE LONG-TERM OUTCOME Our distinctive and vibrant urban and rural areas are at the heart of community and economic life.
-SHORT-TERM OUTCOMES We are delivering innovative solutions to physical, economic and social urban and rural renewal through more integrated investment, regeneration and planning policy and practice (a) (a) INDICATORS - City and town centre vacancy rates19 - Level of social housing need20 Our borough has a rich offering of settlements including our city, towns, villages and rural areas.
+Below are a few examples of potential actions which may be taken forward: - Create a combined register of public sector owned natural and built assets across the borough - Raise awareness of local assets and the need to maintain and safeguard these for the future I - Develop a borough-wide community action programme REVITALISED PLACE LONG-TERM OUTCOME Our distinctive and vibrant urban and rural areas are at the heart of community and economic life.
+SHORT-TERM OUTCOMES INDICATORS - City and town centre vacancy rates - Level of social housing need Our borough has a rich offering of settlements including our city, towns, villages and rural areas.
 It is our aspiration that each urban and rural area values and protects its distinct identity and assets so that the borough's full potential as a vibrant place for living, working, visiting and investing can be achieved.
 Core issues were identified during our stakeholder engagement process.
 These highlight the difficulties that our independent traders face, including competition from large shopping centres, accessibility of car parking and off street parking, attractiveness of town and village centres, increased vacancy rates and difficulties in achieving investment.
 To achieve our goals, we must adopt a more collaborative and holistic approach to place shaping, building on the wealth of strategies, plans and initiatives already working to deliver on our desired outcomes.
 Our city, towns, villages and rural areas need to be places of choice.
 Our growing and ageing population will pose challenges in terms of future service provision and settlement functionality.
 We want people to live in well-designed, sustainable and connected communities, benefiting from quality, affordable housing and accessible services and amenities.
 To ensure this, we will need to provide adequate housing for future population needs, to include appropriate land use and supporting infrastructure development.
 The rural character of the Orchard County, the Upper Bann, Lagan Valley and Lough Neagh southern shoreline must be preserved and developed for everyone to enjoy.
 However, all residents, to include those living in rural areas, should benefit from good services, transport links and digital accessibility to ensure they fully participate in all aspects of civic life and future economic growth.
-19 Vacancy rates for non-domestic properties, Town Centre Database (using data from Land and Property Services), Department for Communities 20 Northern Ireland Housing Executive Our borough must be accessible, multifunctional and balanced - enabling business growth within a mutually supportive and sustainable setting.
+Vacancy rates for non-domestic properties, Town Centre Database (using data from Land and Property Services), Department for Communities Northern Ireland Housing Executive Our borough must be accessible, multifunctional and balanced - enabling business growth within a mutually supportive and sustainable setting.
 Physical development and regeneration will be a catalyst for further social, cultural and environmental renewal.
 KEY STATISTICS City / Town Centre Vacancy Rates (2016)

-Non-domestic vacancy rates Town Centre Database, Department for Communities

-Housing Stock (2011)

-Armagh City, Banbridge & Craigavon
+Non-domestic vacancy rates Town Centre Database, Department for Communities Housing Stock (2011) Armagh City, Banbridge & Craigavon

 2011 Census, NISRA

+11% Social Rented
-Social Housing Need (2015/2020)

-Armagh City, Banbridge & Craigavon
+Social Housing Need (2015/2020) Armagh City, Banbridge & Craigavon